ex Majorca, ex Leopold De Wael

 Luana was yard no 177 in S.P.
 Austin & Son shipyard in Sunderland.
-She was build in 1892 like Majorca for Leith, Hull & Hamburg shipping company.
+She was built in 1892 like Majorca for Leith, Hull & Hamburg shipping company.
 Mostly was transporting cargo from Hamburg to Leith.

 77 meters long and 10 meters wide was a typical example of well deck build.
 Luana had three cargo holds.
 One on the bow and two on the stern part.
 Even today you can admire a beautiful auxiliary wheel on the stern of the ship.
-Luana were equipped with a 136 HP triple expansion steam engine.
+Luana was equipped with a 136 HP triple expansion steam engine.
 In 1924 Majorca was sold to Belgium and she changed her name in Leopold de Wael.

-Whenever we dived on this wreck we had an excellent visibility.
+Whenever we dived on this wreck we had excellent visibility.
 One thing to pay attention are sea currents that sometimes can be really strong.

 Paul de Keijzer